What is IB?

 - French 10 and 20 PIB (*not mandatory for CP students)

 - Phys Ed 10 and CALM 20

-Completing these courses allows students to choose an IB path that is right for them, whether this is an IB Diploma or Certificates.
+Completing these courses allows students to choose an IB path that is right for them, whether this is an IB Diploma/Certificates or the Career-Related Programme.
 IB students in Grades 11 and 12 can choose from the following courses: